mavryk-network/mavryk-protocol/docs/user/snapshots.rst

 .. code-block:: console

-   octez-node snapshot export recent_head_snapshot.full --block head
+   mavkit-node snapshot export recent_head_snapshot.full --block head

 .. note::

-   If your node's current storage was created with Octez v13.0 (or earlier versions), it is not compatible with the context pruning storage layout, and therefore it is no longer possible to export a storage snapshot.
+   If your node's current storage was created with Mavkit v13.0 (or earlier versions), it is not compatible with the context pruning storage layout, and therefore it is no longer possible to export a storage snapshot.

-   In order to benefit from recent storage features and optimizations, it is strongly recommended to restart your node with the latest Octez version and with a fresh, up-to-date storage -- either by importing a recent snapshot (that is, exported by an Octez node version >= v13.0), or by bootstrapping from scratch if this is not possible.
+   In order to benefit from recent storage features and optimizations, it is strongly recommended to restart your node with the latest Mavkit version and with a fresh, up-to-date storage -- either by importing a recent snapshot (that is, exported by an Mavkit node version >= v13.0), or by bootstrapping from scratch if this is not possible.